 As the brilliant infographic Why Your Brain Craves Infographics explains, people are visually wired.
 We're all far more likely to be willing to read, understand, and remember a presentation that includes engaging visuals.
 But while visuals are arguably the most essential learning tool, they can only go so far.

-This combination of visual and kinetic approaches is what makes interactive infographics the data visualizations of the future.
-Of course, some infographic topics simply don't encourage the use of any interactive elements.
-But many others are vastly improved by the addition.
+This combination of visual and kinetic approaches is what makes interactive infographics the data visualisations of the future.
+Of course, some infographic topics simply don't encourage the use of any interactive elements – but many others are vastly improved by them.
 Interactivity can help to make sense of the information, give control to the user, and capture the imagination in ways that a static graphic simply can't.

 02. Add spice with scrolling effects

-One of the most popular types of interactivity requires just a little scrolling from its user participants, which usually triggers animations and transitions.
-It creates somewhat the same need for completion as a Jack-in-the-box; users feel compelled to finish what they've started.
+One of the most popular types of interactivity requires just a little scrolling from its users, which usually triggers animations and transitions.
+It creates the same need for completion as a jack-in-the-box; users feel compelled to finish what they've started.

 It's a great technique for drawing viewers into a story and making them feel more engaged without overtaxing any limits of interest.
 The handwashing infographic above uses both subtle and flashy animations to make the journey through a rather dry topic as fun as possible.

 Scrolling can also be used in really simple ways, with simple narratives.
-For example take a look at this iPod capacity visualization.
-The content is incredibly basic, but scrolling factor does an excellent job of communicating the point.
+For example take a look at this iPod capacity visualisation.
+The content is incredibly basic, but the scrolling factor does an excellent job of communicating the point.

 Your Daily Dose of Water has users click through pages rather than scroll, and shows how some concepts work better with this multi-page approach.

-Elements on each page are interactive beyond the simple movement between topics, so clicking onto a new page more fully ensures that the user has time to digest one portion before moving on to the next.
+Elements on each page are interactive beyond the simple movement between topics, so clicking onto a new page more ensures the user has time to fully digest one portion before moving on to the next.

 04. Let users highlight certain areas

-Some of the best infographics are the ones that take an unwieldy amount of data and distill it down into a single manageable graphic.
-But these visualizations often still take some patience and perseverance to understand.
-Interactive highlighting of different portions of these graphics help to minimize initial confusion, which is essential for attracting and retaining the average easily-distracted web user.
+Some of the best infographics are the ones that take an unwieldy amount of data and distill it into a single, manageable graphic.
+But these visualisations often still take some patience and perseverance to understand.
+Interactive highlighting of different portions can help minimise initial confusion, which is essential for attracting and retaining the average easily-distracted web user.

 However, the rollover functionality is the same across all pages, which makes the information feel like it's all of a piece.
 If you don't have the time or resources to build something quite as robust, you can often supplement with a few well placed animations.

-In a much more simple way, this business guide to intangible assets utilizes scrolling animations to add pizazz to its otherwise mundane charts and graphs - helping to keep the user's attention throughout the page.
+In a much more simple way, this business guide to intangible assets utilises scrolling animations to add pizazz to its otherwise mundane charts and graphs, helping to keep the user's attention throughout the page.

 Another great way to get users to actively participate in the infographic experience is to have clicks or rollovers that offer more information.
 Not only does this encourage the user's sense of curiosity and exploration, it also allows them to skip over minor topics that are not of interest to them, without discouraging them from continuing on with the rest of the infographic.

-Beneath the Thinking Cap, uses intriguingly labeled icons (like "Einstein's Wide Load") to encourage users to read the factoids associated with each area of the brain.
 On the more complex end of examples is the SimpliSafe guide to home security (shown above).
-There's a lot more than just clickable links in this journey through the different layers of home defense, but their inclusion makes for a richer learning experience.
+There's a lot more than just clickable links in this journey through the different layers of home defence, but their inclusion makes for a richer learning experience.